 Longest visit request not (yet) accepted by the State >

 Nepal presented commitments and pledges in support of its candidature for membership for the period 2018- 2020 in July 2016.
 Key pledges include:

-At the International Level, Nepal pledged, inter alia, to:
+At international level, Nepal pledged, inter alia, to:

-Contribute to the work of the Council; Continue to support the OHCHR; Adopt a collaborative approach at the Council, premised on building partnerships; Continue to support the UN agencies, programmes, and funds that facilitate the promotion and protection of human rights; and participate actively in global initiatives on the implementation of the 2030 Agenda.
+Contribute to the work of the Council; continue to support OHCHR; adopt a collaborative approach at the Council, premised on building partnerships; continue to support the UN agencies, programmes, and funds that facilitate the promotion and protection of human rights; and participate actively in global initiatives on the implementation of the 2030 Agenda.